A state-by-state breakdown of US coronavirus cases - KEYT | KCOY

 A state-by-state breakdown of US coronavirus cases

-State governments are working to contain the spread of the novel coronavirus in the US, as federal officials say more testing will likely see the number of known cases continue to increase.
+Since the first case of disease caused by novel coronavirus was reported in Washington state in January, the number of patients with Covid-19 has increased sharply.

-There were at least 853 cases and 27 deaths in the United States across 36 states and the District of Columbia as of 4:30 p.m.
-ET on March 10.
-That national figure includes 783 people diagnosed through the US public health system and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 on the Grand Princess cruise ship and three from China.
+There were reports of more than 1,105 cases and 33 deaths across 41 states and the District of Columbia as of 2 p.m.
+ET on March 11.
+That national figure includes 1,007 people diagnosed through the US public health system and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 on the Grand Princess cruise ship and three from China.

 Here are the reported number of cases from each state, not including those who were repatriated.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.
-An earlier version also included a Kansas tally of two, but officials now say they counted the same patient twice.